w3f/Grant-Milestone-Delivery/deliveries/iso_8583_PoC_milestone_1.md

 **Additional Information**

 This milestone was a lot more challenging than I expected.
 I had to learn a lot of new things about ISO-8583 standard and deal with unmaintained packages.
+Parties involved in ISO-8583 are also simulated in a naive way, i.e there is only one bank that is issuing cards, so all transactions are "on-us".
 However, the core functionality and infrastructure that enables ISO-8583 integration with Substrate is complete.

 There were some tough design decisions that I had to make.
 For example, I had to use JSON RPC instead of message broker (although they are very similar).
 I am using [`jsonrpsee`](https:://github.com/paritytech/jsonrpsee.git).